pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 controller service in a stateful set.
 That allows drivers to support persistent volumes without late binding.

-When deployed with `--enable-capacity=central`, external-provisioner determines storage pools based on the topology information provided by the driver on each node and gets capacity for the resulting pools from the driver's controller service that it is connected to.

-This relies on a feature of kubelet and one additional requirement for CSI driver deployments:
-- Every topology segment that a CSI node service reports in response to GetNodeInfo (for example, `example.com/zone`: `Z1` + `example.com/rack`: `R3`) is copied into node labels by kubelet.
-- All keys must have the same prefix (`example.com` in that example) and external-provisioner is given that prefix with the `--topology-prefix=example.com` parameter.

-With that parameter, external-provisioner can reconstruct topology segments as follows:
-- For each node, find the labels with that prefix and combine them into a `csi.Topology` instance.
-- Remove duplicates.

-The result is then stored in a different `CSIStoragePool` object for each identified pool, with a `NodeTopology` that selects the right nodes via their labels.
+The intention is to enable a mode with `--enable-capacity=central` where external-provisioner somehow discovers storage pools and their associated topology segments.

+Once it has that information, it can call `GetCapacity` for those segments.
+It can create a node selector which uses the labels that kubelet adds to the `Node` object based on topology segments reported for each node in `GetNodeInfoResponse.AccessibleTopology`.
+The result is then stored in one `CSIStoragePool` object per pool with that node selector to define the nodes that have access.

+However, how to identify storage pools for network-attached storage in this mode is currently open.
+For CSI drivers which support central provisioning of node-local storage (TopoLVM, PMEM-CSI), a flag can be added that enables the use of one pool per node.

 #### Determining parameters